 Starting as a radio program, RadioLab originally would discuss politics and religion, which proved to be successful but did not propel them into the limelight.

 Over time, this radio show developed into a podcast that discusses topics more related to philosophy and science.
-On average, scientific content is a much more digestible type of content than politics or religion, which makes discusses these topics much more fluid.
+On average, scientific content is a much more digestible type of content than politics or religion, which makes discussions about these topics much more fluid.

 This podcast also does an amazing job at providing straight up interesting content, and it shows.
 It’s one of the most viewed podcasts of all time.

 The second thing we’ve learned is that being able to talk about complex ideas in a simple way is the ultimate storytelling skill.
 People love being able to understand complex ideas, and not everyone has the background or context to digest the complexities of certain subjects.

 Finding a way to discuss these complex ideas will help you gain listeners.